snkYmkrct/Making_Embedded_Systems_Course/TouchGFX & STM32CUBE Example/ReadMe.md

 So I decided to eliminate as much complexity as possible, and integrate TouchGFX in a project already created with Cube IDE.

 ## Create and configure a STM32Cube project
-Create a new Stm32Cube project for the STM32F429I-DISC1 board, intialize peripherals, and generate the code.
+Create a new Stm32Cube project for the **_STM32F429I-DISC1 board_**, intialize peripherals, and generate the code.
-In the .ioc file, disable FreeRTOS from the  Pinouts&Configuration --> Middleware section, save, and regenerate code.
+In the .ioc file, disable FreeRTOS from the  **Pinouts&Configuration --> Middleware** section, save, and regenerate code.
 Build project.

-In the .ioc file again:  Pinouts&Configuration --> Software Packs dropdown --> Select Components
+In the .ioc file again:  **Pinouts&Configuration --> Software Packs dropdown --> Select Components**

 ![SWpack](https://github.com/snkYmkrct/Making_Embedded_Systems_Course/blob/main/TouchGFX%20%26%20STM32CUBE%20Example/Images/01.png?raw=true)